AztecProtocol/aztec-packages/yarn-project/boxes/blank-minimal/README.md

 This is a minimal [Aztec](https://aztec.network/) Noir smart contract and frontend bootstrapped with [`aztec-cli unbox`](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/cli).
-It is recommended you use the `aztec-cli unbox blank` command so that the repository is copied with needed modifications from the monorepo subpackage.
+It is recommended you use the `aztec-cli unbox blank-minimal` command so that the repository is copied with needed modifications from the monorepo subpackage.

 ## Setup